NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

       correlated features, one of which is causal (important) and the other non-causal (not important)
 - **Feedback Loops**
-  - *Direct Feeback Loops*: A model may directly influence the selection if its own future training data based on the decisions it makes
+  - *Direct Feedback Loops*: A model may directly influence the selection if its own future training data based on the decisions it makes
   - *Hidden Feedback Loops*: Two systems may influence each other indirectly by affecting the sources of their data